Which MSR Tent Stake is Right for You?

 Constructed of full 7075 aluminum, the simple and rugged Core Stake was engineered for use in hard ground.
-Like its ultralight sibling, the Carbon Core, this stake offers high strength and holding power, but brings the added durability of a solid aluminum head to withstand being driven into defiant terrain.
+Like its ultralight carbon sibling above, this stake offers high strength and holding power, but brings the added durability of a solid aluminum head to withstand being driven into defiant terrain.

 Originally introduced in 1989, our most popular stake was updated in 2013.

 Our best for all-around use, the Groundhog is an extruded tri-beam design that is strong and holds well in most ground conditions.
 7075 anodized aluminum makes this stake one of our strongest and most corrosion-resistant.
-At 7.5” it is long enough to secure most large tents, but at 13g it is barely noticeable in your pack.
-It is best for situations where the ground is firm or rocky, requiring you to drive this rugged stake in with something other than your hand.
-It comes standard with MSR tents.
+At 7.5 inches, it is long enough to secure most large tents, but at 13 grams it’s barely noticeable in your pack.
+The Groundhog is best for situations where the soil is firm or rocky, requiring you to drive this rugged stake in with something other than your hand.

-A smaller version of our durable Groundhog stake, the Mini strikes a good balance between lightweight and durability, and is good when the ground is firm.
+A smaller version of our durable Groundhog stake, the Mini Groundhog strikes a good balance between weight and durability and is good when the ground is firm.

 In our line since 1999, the Blizzard stake offers a great ratio of weight to holding power.
 Its 9.5-inch length and broad surface are perfect for snow and soft sand.
 It can be used as a traditional stake or girth-hitched and used as a deadman in snow or sand for ultimate holding.
 When you are in severe conditions and you can’t risk a stake failure this is the stake to use.

 - Tent Care Tips: How to Make Your Tent Last Longer